-- 1. This is a civil enforcement action brought under sections 502(a)(2) and 502(a)(3) of the Employee Retirement Income Security Act of 1974 ("ERISA"), 29 U.S.C. §§ 1132(a)(2) and (a)(3), concerning Defendants' violations of ERISA's actuarial equivalence, anti-forfeiture, and joint and survivor annuity requirements with respect to the Luxottica Group Pension Plan (the "Luxottica Plan" or the "Plan"). - 2.
-Plaintiff and the Class are vested participants in the Luxottica Plan, which denies them their full ERISA-protected pension benefits.
+(a)(3), concerning Defendants' violations of ERISA's anti-forfeiture and joint and survivor annuity requirements with respect to the Intel Minimum Pension Plan (the "Intel Plan" or the "Plan").

+- 2. Plaintiff and the Class are vested participants in the Intel Plan, which denies them their full ERISA-protected pension benefits.
 Specifically, Plaintiff and Class members receive pension benefits in the form of a joint and survivor annuity-a benefit that pays an annuity both to the participant for their life and for the life of the participant's surviving spouse.
-In determining the amount of Plaintiff's and Class members' joint and survivor annuities, however, Defendants employed actuarial assumptions 50 years out of date.
-That means Plaintiffs and Class members receive less than the "actuarial equivalent" of their vested accrued benefit, contrary to ERISA.

-- 3. Generally, a participant's pension benefit is expressed as a single life annuity, meaning it pays a monthly benefit to the participant for their entire life (i.e., from the time they retire until their death). - 4.
+In determining the amount of Plaintiff's and Class members' joint and survivor annuities, however, Defendants employed actuarial assumptions 40 years out of date.
+That means Plaintiff and Class members receive less than the "actuarial equivalent" of their vested accrued benefit, contrary to ERISA. - 3.
+Generally, a pension benefit is expressed as a single life annuity, meaning it pays a monthly benefit amount to the participants for their entire lives (i.e., from the time of retirement until death).
+A single life annuity is the default form of benefit for unmarried retirees. - 4.
 For married participants, however, the default form of pension payment is a joint and survivor annuity or "JSA."
-A joint and survivor annuity provides the participant a payment stream for their own life, and then, if they have a surviving spouse when they die, for the life of their spouse.
+Joint and survivor annuities provide the participants with a payment stream for their own lives, and then, if the participant has a surviving spouse, for the life of the spouse.
 ERISA § 205(a)-(d), 29 U.S.C. § 1055(a)-(d).
 The survivor annuity is expressed as a percentage of the benefit paid during the participant's life; typically, the surviving spouse will receive 50%, 75%, or 100% of the benefit the participant received. - 5.
-To calculate a joint and survivor annuity, the Plan starts with the participant's single life annuity, then uses actuarial assumptions to convert it to a joint and survivor annuity.
+To calculate a married participant's (and their spouse's) joint and survivor annuity, the Plan starts with the participant's single life annuity, then uses actuarial assumptions to convert it to a joint and survivor annuity.
 When the Plan makes that conversion, ERISA requires the joint and survivor annuity to be the "actuarial equivalent" of the single life annuity.
 29 U.S.C. § 1055(d). - 6.
 Actuarial equivalence is a computation designed to ensure that, all else being equal, all forms of benefit payments have the same economic value.
 Generally, an actuarial equivalence computation considers both an interest rate and the expected longevity of a participant and their spouse.
 The interest rate accounts for the value of future pension payments, reflecting the time value of money, while the mortality table provides the expected likelihood of that future payment being paid to the participant or their survivor based on published tables showing the statistical life expectancy of a person at a given age.